coq/coq/doc/sphinx/using/tools/coqdoc.rst

 ++++++++++++++++

 coqdoc uses different faces for identifiers and keywords.
-The pretty- printing of Coq tokens (identifiers or symbols) can be controlled using one of the following commands:
+The pretty- printing of Rocq tokens (identifiers or symbols) can be controlled using one of the following commands:

 ::